ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 * Computing the results of a given measurement
 * Reporting results to the collector

-We start with some basic type definitions used in other messages.
+We start with some basic type definitions common to each of these interactions.

 ~~~
 /* ASCII encoded URL. e.g., "https://example.com" */